-- > Date: Monday, December 19 @ 1:00 PM - Students must pass the final exam to ensure a passing grade in the course.
-A student who performs well during the term but fails the final exam may fail the course. - Students should not schedule flights or travel of any sort that will conflict with the final examination schedule.
-Final examinations will not be rescheduled to accommodate travel arrangements.
+- $\geq$ Tuesday, April 19 @ 9:00 AM - 2141 - Students must pass the final exam to ensure a passing grade in the course.
+A student who $\geq$ performs well during the term but fails the final exam may fail the course. - $\geq$ Students should refrain from scheduling flights or travel of any sort that will conflict with the Final Examination schedule.
+Final examinations will not be rescheduled to accommodate travel arrangements

-Attendance: See course requirements
+Attendance: See above